hephtaicie/storalloc/README.md

 ## Replay traces

-[Darshan dataset](https://reports.alcf.anl.gov/data/theta.html) of Theta, a 10PFlops system at Argonne National Laboratory from Jan.
+[Darshan dataset](https://reports.alcf.anl.gov/data/theta.html) of Theta[^1], a 10PFlops system at Argonne National Laboratory from Jan.
 1st 2020 to Dec.
 31st of the same year.

+[^1]  This data was generated from resources of the Argonne Leadership Computing Facility, which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.